-What I can say is that this ointment is really great for your scalp.
+What I can say is that this product is really great for your scalp.
 My scalp got pulled heavily during braiding and it healed my scalp nicely and quickly.
 I also noticed that the cream darkens your hair a bit.
 My roots were noticeably darker.

 I took my braids out after a month or so, but unfortunately I did not notice any growth womp womp womp.

-I took my braids out after a month or so, but unfortunately I did not notice any growth womp womp womp.
+I took my braids out after a month or so, but unfortunately I did not notice any hair growth womp womp womp.
 However, I think it is a great cream for healing your scalp and it gives a nice tingling feeling when you apply it.

-I have tested a lot of things to grow my hair out.
+I have tested a lot of things to grow my natural hair out.
 I have tried biotin, hair vitamins, rice water and plenty of homemade concoctions.
 I have seen the Virgin Hair Fertilizer frequent my social feeds and I was ready to jump on the bandwagon.

-I have 3c curls, low porosity hair that is quite thin and fragile.
+I have 3c curls, high porosity hair that is quite thin and fragile.
 I have been natural for about 3 years now and my hair just does not grow, which is quite frustrating.
 I know you have to be patient and all, but I am ready to see some results.

 I have 3c curls, low porosity hair that is quite thin and fragile.
 I have been natural for about 3 years now and my hair just does not grow, which is quite frustrating.

 The texture reminds me of vaseline with a mild petroleum waft.
-Since I have high porosity hair it luckily did not sit on top of my hair too long.
+Since I have high porosity hair, it luckily did not sit on top of my hair too long.
 You feel a slight tingling in the beginning, but nothing unbearable.